owinolawrence/Password-locker/Readme.md

 ## License

-This project is licensed under the terms of MIt
+This project is licensed under the terms of MIT

 Copyright (c) 2019 Owino Lawrence Odhiambo